Short version: I went to Great Adventure on a slow day and barely waited for any rides! Hahahaaa!!!

 I arrived at around 3:30pm and parked near the security tower.
 I think this old tower used to be open to the public for those to climb up and look for their car in case they couldn’t find it.
-You know, this was back before people could just push their car alarm button and follow the sound to their car.
+You know, this was back before people could just push their car alarm button and follow the sound to their car if they forgot where they parked.
 Eventually it turned into a crow’s nest of sorts for security.
-I think it’s mostly abandoned now and basically serves as a personal demarcation line: if parked car density drops off by the tower, then expect short waits!
+I think it’s mostly abandoned now and basically serves as a demarcation line: if parked car density drops off by the tower, then expect short waits!
 For the first hour I walked around with my camera; I had brought along the 40-150mm lens, so only tight/telephoto shots today.

 Once it was dusk, I headed over to El Toro and stashed my camera/bag.
 I was going to focus my riding on this side of the park today as it would be closed for the remainder of the season.
 El Toro was a one train wait despite only one train running.
 I took a second to last car, front row seat which had no one waiting.
 El Toro has without a doubt the best first drop of any coaster I’ve been on; this includes the likes of Thunderbolt and Fahrenheit which have vertical and beyond vertical drops respectively.
 The first drop always gives me a serious “butterflies in stomach” feeling that is basically absent on all other coasters I go on.

 Next, I trudged over to Golden Kingdom to hit Kingda Ka and Zumanjaro.
 I saw that Kingda Ka was running, so I decided to get a ride in before it inevitably breaks down.
 I took a second car, front row which had no line at all.
 The train pulled out of the station and stopped for far longer than usual…uh oh!
 Nah, it was just waiting for Zumanjaro to drop.